microsoft/RTVS-docs/index.md

 A. RStudio is a fantastic and mature IDE for R that's been under development for years.
-RTVS is a long way from RStudio, because we've only been developing it for months.
-We hope to have all the critical features that you need to be successful in the coming year.
+RTVS is a long way from RStudio, because we've only been developing it since July, 2015.
+We hope to have all the critical features that you need to be successful this summer.
 Please help us prioritize the TODO list by taking the [RTVS survey](https://www.surveymonkey.com/r/RTVS1).

 **Q. Will RTVS work on MacOS / Linux?**